hasbiasshidiq/Simple-Online-Store/README-demo.md

 $ cd api-testing && build -t testing-api .
 ```

-Don't forget to make sure if application and postgresql container running properly.
+Don't forget to make sure if application and postgresql container running properly (as a result of executing `make run` command in line 7).

 ```
 $ docker ps